mildredkonney/mildredkonney/README.md

-# Hello there 👋👋👋, welcome to my profile. my name is Mildred...
+## Hello there 👋, welcome to Mildred's profile.

-### A Tech Enthusiast Who Is Currently Studying To Become A Full Stack Software Engineer @ ALX.
+### I Am A Tech Enthusiast Who Is Currently Studying To Become A Full Stack Software Engineer @ ALX.

 - 🌱 I’m currently learning Python
 - 💬 Ask me about anything related to C/Python